 There was a range of leaflets available to the public about services on offer.
-Services were also displayed on a board in the pharmacy.
+Some services were also displayed on a board near the medicines counter.
 There was step free access to the pharmacy.
 There was adequate seating for patients or customers waiting for services and space for a wheelchair user or a pushchair to navigate.